7max/log4cl/README.md

 - `PATTERN-LAYOUT` formats the message by specifying a conversion pattern string, which has escape sequences for various part of the log message.
-See Lisp docstring for `LOG4CL:PATTERN-LAYOUT` class for the description of the pattern layout elements.
+See Lisp docstring for `PATTERN-LAYOUT` class for the description of the pattern layout elements.

 ### Configuring appenders and layouts with `(log:config)` function